 You can take the pill at any time that suits you.
 It doesn't have to be taken at exactly the same time but many people find it's easier to remember if they make it part of a daily routine.

 If you have anal sex but not vaginal sex, there are other options that you can also use.
-Event-based dosing, also called on-demand dosing, involves using PrEP only around the time of sex.
+Event-based dosing, also called on-demand dosing or PrEP 211, involves using PrEP only around the time of sex.
 It's very important to understand exactly how event-based dosing works and to do it correctly every time.
 Unlike with daily dosing, if you miss even one pill the effectiveness of event-based dosing is greatly reduced.

 • 'The Ts and Ss'–4x weekly

-With 'the Ts&Ss' you take a pill 4 times a week, on the days that begin with a 'T' or an 'S': Tuesday, Thursday, Saturday and Sunday.
+With 'the Ts and Ss' you take a pill 4 times a week, on the days that begin with a 'T' or an 'S': Tuesday, Thursday, Saturday and Sunday.
 Used consistently, this method keeps enough medication in your system to be protective on its own, but many people choose to increase to daily dosing during times when they are more sexually active.

 • Holiday PrEP